rfbergeron/bompiler/doc/IDEAS.md

 - Tags and enumeration constants declared as struct and union members are "hoisted" up into the enclosing scope

+## Directive insertion for strings and static locals
+The declarations of static local variables and string constants should not be interleaved with the definitions of functions or global variables.
+To prevent this, there must be another insertion point that can be used besides the end of the instruction list or the iterators in the syntax tree.

+A single iterator should be sufficient, based on the following observations:
+1. Function definitions are translated in two phases, one before and one after the body.
+The iterator can be adjusted before the body is even parsed.
+2. Variable declarations/definitions are parsed from the bottom up.
+String constants used in variables should be emitted before the code initializing the variables without any interference.
+This is true for global and static local variables.
+3. Since variable declarations/definitions are parsed from the bottom up, the iterator can only be adjusted after the definition has been completed, and should point to the last instruction emitted for the declaration/definition.

 ## Directive Usage
 ### File Scope Variables
 ```